Original Post 2011 see UPDATE 2014 at bottom of this post.

 Jesus is the vine we need to abide in.
 Maybe too many of us try to abide in fellowship?

 I’d love to hear your comments.

-(October 2014) We moved to FL in July and I found an amazing church (it’s more like a Bible college than a church).
-It is Seed of Abraham Fellowship in Merritt Island ,FL.
+(October 2014) We moved to Florida in July and I found an amazing church (it’s more like a Bible college than a church).
+It is Seed of Abraham Fellowship in Merritt Island, Florida.
 You can hear Tom Bradford’s Torah Class audio teachings and see his videos free online.
 If you are hungry for meat, check them out: Old Testament Studies / New Testament Studies.
-I feel more connected in this church in three months than I did in three years in the TN church.
+I feel more connected in this church in three months than I did in three years in the church I attended in Tennessee.